-Because The Circle is so fundamental we will not be doing Character/Skills questions. - Briefly review last week's sayings/doings to create accountability. - 2.
-Have everyone share two of their three kairos moments.
+- 1. Briefly review last week's good news and to do's for whomever got to process. - 2.
+Have everyone share a couple of Kairos moments.
 Check that they do seem like genuine insights from God.
 Coach and encourage where needed.
 Share, once we hear from God in these moments, it helps to know what to do with it.
-Point out how differently God can speak to each of us through experiences, ideas, statements, questions, emotions, and more. - about Declaring the Good News as you begin to help your huddle really hear God's words for them.
+Point out how differently God can speak to each of us through experiences, ideas, statements, questions, emotions, and more. - 3.
+Give everyone a hand out of the Kairos wheel or draw it up again.
+Review each step with them, helping them see how this process works. - 4.
+Take one of the participant's Kairos and begin to help them process.
+(NOTE: You may want to pick the most common Kairos, so they see that God speaks in simple things, not just the large things of our lives.)